dev-academy-programme/computer-setup/ubuntu-setup.md

  "prettier.singleQuote": true
 ```

-Note that each entry in your `settings.json` should end in a comma except for the last one, so if there are some existing entries you'll need to add a comma before pasting the above lines
+**NOTE:** Each entry in your `settings.json` should end in a comma, except for the last one.
+If there are some existing entries you'll need to add a comma to the end of this line: `"prettier.singleQuote": true`.

 ### 3.3 Make VS Code your default Git editor